tlitre/HanabiPlayer/README.md

 # HanabiPlayer
 A Hanabi-playing agent that emulates human-like conventions and reasoning in Prolog.

+## Quickstart:

+To watch our agent play out the game, consult the agent.pl file in SWI-Prolog and run `play_clever_game.`

 ## Hanabi.pl

 This file contains the core representation of the game and early attempts at creating a reasoning agent.